British Ambassador to Iceland

 Notarial and documentary services

-Information about official documents, certificates, and notes available at the Consular section in Iceland.
+Information about official documents, certificates, and notes available at the Consular section of the British Embassy Reykjavík.

 Registering a birth or death